 I changed the subject.
 “So how is Eddie?”

 Leaning back in the camp chair and stretching my legs I was a tad self-conscious of my attire.

 Even though there had been a slight evening cooling in the aftermath of the downpour, it was still sufficiently comfortable to sit outside in the drabness of my khaki shirt and shorts, with my feet pointed at the camp fire.

 I wasn’t sure if it was this contrast in our clothing, or something else.
 Whatever it was, like a pond ruffled by a breeze I was aware of a faint uneasiness.

 She had been a butterfly, always with its wings closed, blending with the bush.
-Now, in the blink of an eye, this Charaxes had opened her wings to reveal the brilliance of hidden colors, and a potential to fly faster and higher than I imagined.
+Now, in the blink of an eye, this Charaxes had opened her wings to reveal the brilliance of hidden colors, and a potential to fly faster and higher than I ever imagined.

 I reminded myself that she had the stature of a menial servant at the lodge, and was significantly younger than I.

 Admittedly I was not her boss.
 I didn’t really need to concern myself with maintaining a formal working distance.